-The storage compartments, located in the bow, drain overboard.
+The cooler and the storage compartments, located in the bow, drain overboard.

 The rope locker drains overboard through a special drain fitting located in the hull side at the bottom of the rope locker.
 Inspect the drain frequently to remove any accumulated debris.